Srhurdirsati/SwagBoard/README.md

 # 📋 Bill of Materials (BOM) `FROM TUTORIAL`

--A NT3H2111W0FHKH NFC Chip: this will be the main component of our card -- it both handles the NFC functionality as well as harvests energy from the phone to light up the LED
+- A NT3H2111W0FHKH NFC Chip: this will be the main component of our card -- it both handles the NFC functionality as well as harvests energy from the phone to light up the LED

--An ~2V LED.
+- An ~2V LED.
 I'm using C2296, but feel free to pick a different color (note: this part may also be called 17-21SUYC/TR8)

--A 47Ω resistor
+- A 47Ω resistor

--A 220nF capacitor
+- A 220nF capacitor